 A complete roofing system is far more than just the shingles visible from your driveway.
 For Green Bay homeowners, understanding the difference between a basic roof and an integrated roofing system is essential for long-term protection.
 A comprehensive roofing system includes multiple layers and components working together as a unified defense for your home.

-The foundation begins with roof decking, typically plywood or OSB boards that provide structural support.
+The foundation begins with the structural framework (trusses and rafters) and roof decking, typically plywood or OSB boards that provide structural support.
 Above this sits the underlayment, a water-resistant barrier that prevents moisture infiltration.
 Quality roofing systems also incorporate insulation and ventilation components, which regulate temperature and moisture levels throughout the attic space.
 Strategic flashing around valleys, chimneys, and vents prevents water intrusion at vulnerable junction points, while drip edges and gutter systems manage water runoff.

 Unlike a simple roof covering, these integrated components work as a team.
 When professionally installed, a complete roofing system offers superior protection against ice dams during Green Bay winters, prevents heat buildup during summer, and significantly extends the lifespan of your roof covering materials.
-The residential roofing system components work together to create an energy-efficient barrier that not only protects your home but can reduce utility costs through temperature regulation and moisture control.
+The residential roofing system components work together to create an energy-efficient barrier that not only protects your home but often reduces heating and cooling costs through temperature regulation and moisture control.

 When considering roof replacement, understanding the value of a complete roofing system vs. just replacing shingles can make a dramatic difference in performance and longevity.